mraue/pyfact/docs/index.rst

 Overview
 ----------------

 PyFACT is a collection of python tools for the analysis of Imaging Atmospheric Cherenkov Telescope (IACT) data in the eventlist FITS format.
-Currently it is developed and maintained by Martin Raue (martin.raue@desy.de).
+Currently it is developed and maintained by Martin Raue (martin.raue@desy.de) and Christoph Deil (christoph.deil@mpi-hd.mpg.de) and distributed under the modified BSD license (see LICENSE).

 PyFACT is not (yet) a full fledged analysis package.
 It is collection of tools, which allow for a quick look into the data and which interface with existing tools like xspec or sherpa.